Accessibility and Support

 Read our festival newsletter covering each individual day with exclusive highlights, artist Q&A’s and more.

-Is located directly across from Henry Kock’s Bike Lot.
+Located directly across from Henry Kock’s Bike Lot.
+Paper schedules are available here if needed.
+Earplugs, sunblock, batteries, and other items are available for purchase here as well.
 Scan the QR code to complete the Hillside survey online for a chance to win the Ultimate Hillside 2023 Weekend Package!

 Lost and Found

 Located at the Information Booth.
 After the festival, items will be moved to the Hillside Office at 341 Woolwich St, Guelph.
 Items will be kept for a month and then donated if unclaimed.

 Pick up your favourite performers’ latest CDs, books, T-shirts, and more!
 This is also where you can purchase Hillside merch—t-shirts, water bottles, hats, and sweatshirts, to name a few.
 Located across from the Information Booth.

 Hillside promotes the use of sustainable energy alternatives such as the solar water heater in a refurbished camping trailer parked just outside the dishwashing area.
 Solar charging stations are available at the Main, Lake, and Island stages to charge personal devices.